ogivuk/learning/tdd-django/README.md

     * Start by writing a unit test which fails (Red).
     * Write the simplest possible code to get it to pass (Green), even if that means cheating.
     * Refactor to get to better code that makes more sense.
+* Regression is when new code breaks some aspect of the application which used to work.

 #### Functional tests = Acceptance tests = End-to-end tests
 * Functional tests should help building an application with the right functionality, and guarantee that will never be accidentally broken.